PapitoSpence/Articles-challenge/README.md

 ##  Author class:
 - initialize(name) - initializes a new author instance with the given name
 - name - returns the name of the author
-- articles - returns an array of articles written by the author
-- magazines - returns an array of unique magazines the author has contributed to
- - add_article(magazine, title) - creates a new article instance and associates it with the author and magazine
-- topic_areas - returns an array of unique categories of the magazines the author has contributed to
 ## Article class:
 - initialize(author, magazine, title) - initializes a new article instance with the given author, magazine, and title
 - title - returns the title of the article